bryanedds/Nu/CODING_STANDARD.md

 **First, a quick blurb on what people don't get about code standards -**

-* What people don't seem to understand is that code standards aren't about enforcing one's personal opinions on style and having a blunt enough instrument to do it.
-Instead, they're about finding the simplest, least-detrimental possible ways for people to be consistent with one another.
-In that way, they are more about logical, thoughtful reasoning than about having a war of attrition to enforce a stylistic cultural imperialism
+* What people don't seem to understand is that code standards aren't meant to be weapons to enfoce one's own personal stylistic preferences on everyone else.
+Instead, they're about finding the simplest, lowest-cardinality, and least-detrimental ways for people to be consistent with one another.
+In that way, standards are more about logical, thoughtful reasoning processes than about having a war of attrition to enforce a cultural imperialism.

 **A) Correctness**